kaizokupuffball/vue-laravel-table/README.md

    - Straight forward.
 Add font-awesome-free icon classes to the action buttons, instead of the action text.
 You'll need to have font-awesome styles included yourself.
 Icons will have these classes: `fas fa-fw fa-icon`.
 -  **Array** `:searchable-columns`
    - Yes, there is a search function.
 Just put the columns that you want to be searchable in this array, and they will become searchable. ***Magic***
+   - The query parameters are the following.. `q` is the query string (what you search for) and `qC` is the columns in the table that are going to be searched.
+   - See the Laravel controller example above to get a better hang of it.